YaoGroup/ServerMantaince/README.md

 ### Tutorials on Microsoft RDP Access

 #### XFCE Resources
-Instead of using standard GNOME desktop environment, we use [XFCE](https://www.xfce.org/) since it's faster.
+Instead of using standard, pretty, and arguably more intuitive GNOME desktop environment, we use [XFCE](https://www.xfce.org/) since it's faster.
 You can find your installed applications on the top left:

 ![](https://i.imgur.com/sa6iVje.png)

+You may want to know that dragging the application to desktop can fast create the shortcut.
+For other thing, one can refer  to the [official wiki page](https://wiki.xfce.org/) or do some Google.

 #### Connection
 Assuming we are already under Princeton VPN service.